Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: Introduction

-In Section \ref{sec:MHland}, we begin our paper by first defining a new MH algorithm using a modified Hamiltonian function.
-The modification or the transformation is based on the introduction of two parameters, namely $f$ and $c$, which increases the acceptance-rejection probability whenever the algorithm is above the threshold $c$.
-The corresponding acceptance-rejection probability in the modified MH in general has an integral form, but we show that this integral can be readily calculated upon specializing into various choices of $f$ such as linear, quadratic or square root $f$.
-We wrap up this section by detailing an example on using landscape modification in the Ehrenfest urn with a linear Hamiltonian, where we prove an upper bound on the spectral gap with polynomial dependence on the dimension, whereas the same technique yields an exponential dependence on the dimension for the classical MH.
+\begin{enumerate} \item \textbf{Propose and analyze Metropolis-Hastings algorithms with landscape modification}.
+In Section \ref{sec:MHland}, we first define a new MH algorithm using a modified Hamiltonian function.
+The corresponding acceptance-rejection probability in the modified MH in general has an integral form, but we show that this integral can be readily calculated upon specializing into various choices of $f$ such as linear, quadratic or square root functions.
+This is then followed by an example on landscape modification in the Ehrenfest urn with a linear Hamiltonian in Section \ref{subsec:ehrenfest}, where we prove an upper bound on the spectral gap with polynomial dependence on the dimension, whereas the same technique yields an exponential dependence on the dimension for the classical MH.
+We provide a discussion on possible tuning strategies of $f$ and $c$ in Section \ref{subsec:tuning}.
+In the final subsection, that is, Section \ref{subsec:connection}, we elaborate on the similarities and differences between landscape modification and other acceleration techniques in Markov chain Monte Carlo literature such as Catoni's energy transformation algorithm \cite{Catoni96, Catoni98}, preconditioning of the Hamiltonian, importance sampling and quantum annealing \cite{WWZ16}.

+\item \textbf{Improved mean crossover time and relaxation time in the Curie-Weiss (CW) model with landscape modification}.
 In Section \ref{sec:CW}, we investigate the effect of landscape modification on the CW model.
 We first consider the CW model under a fixed external magnetic field in the subcritical regime, where the free energy landscape, as a function of the magnetization, has two local minima.
-Using a Glauber dynamics with landscape modification, we introduce a new mean-field equation, and with appropriate choice of $c$, the free energy landscape is transformed from a double-well into a single-well while preserving the location of the global minimum on the convexified landscape.
+Using a Glauber dynamics with landscape modification, we introduce a new mean-field equation, and with appropriate choice of $c$, the free energy landscape is transformed from a double-well into a single-well while preserving the location of the global minimum on the modified landscape.
 As a result running algorithms on the modified landscape can accelerate the convergence towards the ground-state.
 We prove a subexponential mean tunneling time in such setting and discuss related metastability results.
 Similar results are then extended to the random field CW model.